-- Heart abnormalities present at birth (congenital heart disease)
+- Heart problems present at birth, called a congenital heart defect.

 Group 2: Pulmonary hypertension caused by left-sided heart disease

-- Left-sided valvular heart disease, such as mitral valve or aortic valve disease
+- Left-sided heart valve disease such as mitral valve or aortic valve disease.

 Group 3: Pulmonary hypertension caused by lung disease

-- Chronic blood clots in the lungs (pulmonary emboli)
+- Chronic blood clots in the lungs, called pulmonary emboli.

 Eisenmenger syndrome and pulmonary hypertension

-Eisenmenger syndrome, a type of congenital heart disease, causes pulmonary hypertension.
-It's most commonly caused by a large hole in your heart between the two lower heart chambers (ventricles), called a ventricular septal defect.
+Eisenmenger syndrome is a type of congenital heart disease that causes pulmonary hypertension.
+It can occur with unrepaired holes between the heart chambers.
+An example is a large hole in the heart between the two lower heart chambers called a ventricular septal defect.

-This hole in your heart causes blood to circulate abnormally in your heart.
-Oxygen-carrying blood (red blood) mixes with oxygen-poor blood (blue blood).
-The blood then returns to your lungs instead of going to the rest of your body, increasing the pressure in the pulmonary arteries and causing pulmonary hypertension.
+The hole in the heart causes blood to flow incorrectly in the heart.
+Oxygen-rich blood mixes with oxygen-poor blood.
+The blood then returns to the lungs instead of going to the rest of the body.
+This increases the blood flow and pressure in the pulmonary arteries, causing pulmonary hypertension.

-Right-sided heart enlargement and heart failure (cor pulmonale).
-In cor pulmonale, your heart's right ventricle becomes enlarged and has to pump harder than usual to move blood through narrowed or blocked pulmonary arteries.
+Right-sided heart enlargement and heart failure.
+Also called cor pulmonale, this condition causes the heart's right lower chamber to get larger.
+The chamber has to pump harder than usual to move blood through narrowed or blocked lung arteries.

 As a result, the heart walls thicken.
 The right lower heart chamber stretches to increase the amount of blood it can hold.
 These changes create more strain on the heart, and eventually the right lower heart chamber fails.